Yankee Doodle: Early versions

 The song was a pre-Revolutionary War song originally sung by British military officers to mock the disheveled, disorganized colonial "Yankees" with whom they served in the French and Indian War.
-It was written at Fort Crailo around 1755 by British Army surgeon Richard Shuckburgh while campaigning in Rensselaer, New York.
+It was written at Fort Crailo around 1755 or 1758 by British Army surgeon Richard Shuckburgh while campaigning in Rensselaer, New York.
 The British troops sang it to mock American soldiers as simpletons who thought that they were stylish simply by sticking a feather in their hats.
 It was also embraced by American troops, who added verses to it that mocked the British and hailed George Washington.
 By 1781, "Yankee Doodle" had become a song of national pride among Americans.

 According to one account, Shuckburgh wrote the original lyrics after seeing the appearance of Colonial troops under Colonel Thomas Fitch, the son of Connecticut Governor Thomas Fitch.
 According to the Online Etymology Dictionary, "the current version seems to have been written in 1776 by Edward Bangs, a Harvard sophomore who also was a Minuteman."
 He wrote a ballad with 15 verses which circulated in Boston and surrounding towns in 1775 or 1776.

 A bill was introduced to the House of Representatives on July 25, 1999, recognizing Billerica, Massachusetts, as "America's Yankee Doodle Town".
 After the Battle of Lexington and Concord, a Boston newspaper reported:

 Upon their return to Boston [pursued by the Minutemen], one [Briton] asked his brother officer how he liked the tune now, – "Dang them", returned he, "they made us dance it till we were tired" – since which Yankee Doodle sounds less sweet to their ears.

-The earliest known version of the lyrics comes from 1755 or 1758 (the date of origin is disputed):
+The earliest known version of the lyrics comes from 1755 or 1758 (the date of origin is disputed): The first verses reads: